 SECON has an articulation agreement with SUNY Polytechnic Institute (SUNY Poly) to provide general education and science courses.
 Matriculated students are required to take courses at SUNY Poly.
 Courses eligible for transfer credit, including Nursing courses must be equivalent in content, credit hours, expected learning outcomes and course objectives to those in the SECON curriculum standards.
-Please refer to the Transfer Credit Policy.
+Please refer to the Transfer Credit Policy located on the college website, www.secon.edu.